PHPDX/cascadiaphp.com/README.md

 ## Compiled Assets
-We are using AMP which restricts us from using Javascript really at all beyond predefined [AMP components](https://www.ampproject.org/docs/reference/components).
+We are using AMP which restricts us from using JavaScript beyond predefined [AMP components](https://www.ampproject.org/docs/reference/components).
 Luckily there is complete coverage of components and they are implemented with performance in mind.
-And that frees us from ever needing to touch Javascript beyond our build routine.
+This frees us from ever needing to touch JavaScript beyond our build routine.

 That said, we still need to manage CSS.
 AMP requires that any css used on a page be:
 - Included inline in a `<style>` tag in the `<head>` of the page